This Study Guide covers the Asian Programme, the Mini Minor, and the Master’s level courses.

 Lectures for all courses are only available on the online Moodle learning environment.

-Most of the lecture videos are on Vimeo, which can be viewed with a web browser on a computer, laptop, tablet or other mobile device.
+Most of the lecture videos are on Echo360, which can be viewed with a web browser on a computer, laptop, tablet or other mobile device.

 Most of the computers available in the university computer labs are adequate for viewing lecture videos.